-Visual Studio Code is a lightweight IDE from Microsoft for developers to write code in the variety of languages like Python, PHP and more.
+Visual Studio Code is a lightweight IDE from Microsoft for developers to write code in a variety of languages like Python, PHP and more.
 It has inbuilt support for Git as well.
-This article is a step by step guide about Visual Studio Code, briefing about its different channels and how to install and use it properly.
+This article is a step-by-step guide about Visual Studio Code, briefing about its different channels and how to install and use it properly.

 The main difference between the two lies in the channel’s name.
 The stable release is ideal for those who are very particular about not getting any interruptions even occasionally.
 The other one is the Insiders channel that is the beta release actually.
 It contains all the latest fixes while new and many times incomplete features are implemented and hence causes bugs occasionally.

 This does not mean that the Insiders version is not usable at all.
 The Insiders version is stable enough to not interrupt your daily tasks, but no one can call these beta versions reliable hence, it is expected that things may go wrong at some point or the other.

 Summing up, if you are an enthusiast who wants to try out new fixes and features earlier than others, you can download the Insiders version from the respective channel.

 The development team behind Visual Studio Code mentions this on the download page:

 Downloading Visual Studio Code

 Downloading both versions of Visual Studio Code is pretty simple.
 You just need to head to this webpage dedicated to downloads of Visual Studio Code and choose the package that matches your needs and requirements.